 I could not have broken 80 from the places O'Connor got himself into, never at any time in my life.

 Byron Nelson (After Christy's 65 in the 2nd round of the 1969 Open at Lytham)

-This year of 2017 marks the 62th anniversary of Christie's first professional tournament and qualifying for the Britain and Ireland Ryder Cup team was the height of his golfing ambition.
+This year of 2020 marked the 65th anniversary of Christie's first professional tournament and qualifying for the Britain and Ireland Ryder Cup team was the height of his golfing ambition.
 Little did he even dream that he would qualify for the Ryder Cup in Palm Springs in 1955.